Troubleshooting

 Use this page when the platform is reachable but the customer workflow does not look right.

-No recent traffic in the console
+No recent traffic appears

 - Confirm you are viewing the correct environment.

-Unexpected spikes in blocks or escalations
+Unexpected spikes in blocked or reviewed traffic

 - Compare the timing with the latest policy change.